lsgd/Whatsapp_speech_to_text/speech_openai-online-api.md

 OpenAI offers a [Transcription API](https://platform.openai.com/docs/api-reference/audio/createTranscription) that can be used to transcribe audio files to text.

+It either uses OpenAI Whisper or GPT 4o-transcribe.
+Depending on the value of the environment variable `SPEECH_RECOGNITION_SYSTEM`.

 ## 1. Workflow

+What does it do?

 1. Download the voice audio from WhatsApp
 2. Upload the voice audio to the OpenAI Whisper Transcription API